DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

     ![Take Screenshot Action](../../images/working-with-testcafe-studio/take-screenshot-action.png)

-* Turn on the *Take a screenshot if a test fails* option for a desired run configuration in the **Run Configurations** dialog.
-This option enables TestCafe Studio to take a screenshot when a test fails.
+* Turn on the *Take a screenshot if a test fails* option for a run configuration in the **Run Configurations** dialog to take a screenshot when a test fails.

     ![Take Screenshot Option](../../images/working-with-testcafe-studio/screenshot-option.png)

-TestCafe Studio stores the screenshots in a directory specified in the **Run Configurations** dialog and displays them in test reports.
+TestCafe Studio stores the screenshots in the directory specified in the **Run Configurations** dialog and displays them in test reports.

 ![Screenshots](../../images/working-with-testcafe-studio/screenshots-in-report.png)

 #### Test Speed

-Tests are executed at full speed with minimum delays between actions by default.
-This makes it hard to identify problems visually when running a test.

-TestCafe Studio allows you to change test speed in one of the following ways:
+Tests are executed at full speed with minimum delays between actions.
+You can adjust the speed in one of the following ways:

 * Use the **Set Test Speed** action.
 The action parameter allows you to specify the test speed from 1 to 0.01.

     ![SEt Test Speed Action](../../images/working-with-testcafe-studio/set-test-speed-action.png)

-* Change the **Speed** option's value in the **Advanced Options** section of the **Run Configurations** dialog.
+* Change the **Speed** option's value in the **Run Configurations** dialog's **Advanced Options** section.

     ![Speed Option](../../images/working-with-testcafe-studio/speed-option.png)